maladon/docs/guides/data-flow.md

 # Guide: Data Flow in Murano

 The basic components of an IoT system are Internet-connected hardware Products, real-time User Applications, and Integrations with external web & IT services.
 As a Murano developer, to get these components working together, it is helpful to understand how the data flows within Murano.
-This guide walks through a super simple Murano data flow that involves each of these basic components.
+This guide walks through a Murano data flow that involves each of these basic components.

 <img src="/guides/assets/mdf-iot-simple-diagram.png" height="200" alt="Simple IoT System">